 Project Specific and Position Specific Articles

-This module will have the data of project specific and position specific articles.
+This module will have the data of project specific articles.
 When the user is assigning articles to positions which are not exist in article data, then these will get saved as project specific and position specific articles.